abrasive/shairport/INSTALL.md

 ==
 Here are really simple instructions for building and installing Shairport Sync on a Raspberry Pi B, 2B, 3B or 3B+.
 It is assumed that the Pi is running Raspbian Stretch Lite – a GUI isn't needed, since Shairport Sync runs as a daemon program.

+In the commands below, note the convention that a `#` prompt means you are in superuser mode and a `$` prompt means you are in a regular non-priviliged user mode.
+You can use `sudo` *("SUperuser DO")* to temporarily promote yourself from user to superuser, if permitted.
+For example, if you want to execute `apt-get update` in superuser mode and you are in user mode, enter `sudo apt-get update`.

 ### Configure and Update
 Do the usual update and upgrade:
 ```